Recommended Reading List:

 This Hendrix book and the collection of resources Hendrix and Helen LaKelly Hunt have created are so essential that I’ve created a video mini-series on some of their main points.
 This is a must-read for every adult.

 You might’ve heard about Gottman and his Institute from Malcolm Gladwell’s Blink, in which he wrote, “Gottman has proven something remarkable.
 If he analyzes an hour of a husband and wife talking, he can predict with 95 percent accuracy whether that couple will still be married fifteen years later.
 If he watches a couple for fifteen minutes, his success rate is around 90 percent.”
 This book is Gottman’s best-selling classic and a good introduction to his main concepts.
+In addition to Gottman, some other well-known authors in the couples counselling world are Sue Johnson (found of EFT therapy) and Esther Perel,

 VIII.
 Happiness Studies